Kitty's Cookin' Cookbook

 Whisk the flour, baking powder, and salt together in a medium bowl.
 Set aside.

 In a large bowl using a hand mixer or a stand mixer fitted with a paddle attachment, beat the butter and granulated sugar together on medium-high speed until creamed, about 2 minutes.
+Scrape down the sides and up the bottom of the bowl as needed.
 Add the egg, egg yolk, and vanilla extract and beat on high speed until combined, about 1 minute.
 Scrape down the sides and up the bottom of the bowl and beat again as needed to combine.

-Add the dry ingredients to the wet ingredients and mix on low until combined.
+Add the flour mixture to the wet ingredients and mix on low speed until combined.
 Dough will be thick and sticky.
-Remove from the mixing bowl.
-No need to rinse out the mixing bowl.
+Remove from the mixing bowl—no need to rinse out the mixing bowl.

 Divide the dough in half

 You should have a little less than 2 lbs. of dough, or somewhere between 800–900g.
 Divide the dough in half.
 Note: It’s ok if the portions aren’t exactly half.
 If one half is slightly smaller, use that one for the matcha dough.

 Place half of the dough back into the mixing bowl.
 Add the cocoa powder, milk, and espresso powder (if using).
 Beat on low speed until dough is combined.